andrenerd/react-native-bootstrap-styles/README.md

 }
 ```

-Check the full list of contants in the source code:
+Check the full list of constants in the source code:
 [./src/constants.js](./src/constants.js)